 Whether you're thinking about separating or in the midst of divorce proceedings, one concern can rise above the rest.
 What happens to the children?
 The answer can often depend on where you live.
 Each state has its own laws governing child custody.
 The same is true in our nation's capital.
-Here's a quick summary of the law in D.C. when it comes to who gets child custody and how that determination is reached.
+Here's a quick summary of the law in D.C. governing who gets child custody and how that determination is reached.

 Courts hearing divorce proceedings will make determinations about child care and custody from an early point.
 Since legal separation is required before a divorce in D.C., parents generally live apart before a divorce is finalized.
 A court will consider custody before the divorce and enter an order.
 A permanent determination can be made once the divorce is finalized.

-District of Columbia law gives a court making custody decisions considerable flexibility to reach a solution that is in the best interest of the child.
-What the child wants, what the parents want, the interests of other people closely involved in a child's life, the child's home, school, and community interests, and the ability of divorced parents to work together all enter into the picture.
+District of Columbia law gives a court making custody decisions considerable flexibility to reach a solution that's in the best interests of the child.
+What the child wants, what the parents want, and the interests of other people closely involved in a child's life; the child's home, school, and community interests; and the ability of divorced parents to work together all enter into the equation.

 Contact a qualified attorney.